Jonas King: Biography

 In 1865, King was elected a member of the American Antiquarian Society.
 After this, King remained in Athens until his death.
 A Greek Protestant church was erected in Athens in 1874 as the fruit of his labors.
 Princeton gave him the degree of D.D. in 1832.

 Writings

 He revised and translated into modern Greek sixteen volumes, among which were Baxter's Saints' Rest and Lyman Beecher's Sermons on Intemperance.
 He published a "Farewell Letter" in Arabic to his friends in Syria (1825), which was translated into various European languages, put on the Index Expurgatorius at Rome, and produced a great effect in the Eastern Churches.
-Other work: